Diary of a Wimpy Kid (book)

-Diary of a Wimpy Kid is a children's novel written and illustrated by Jeff Kinney.
+Diary of a Wimpy Kid is a children's illustrated novel written and illustrated by Jeff Kinney.
 It is the first book in the Diary of a Wimpy Kid series.
 The book is about a boy named Greg Heffley and his attempts to become popular in his first year of middle school.

 Diary of a Wimpy Kid first appeared on FunBrain in 2004, where it was read 20 million times.
 The abridged hardcover adaptation was released on April 1, 2007.
-The book was named a New York Times bestseller, among other awards and praise.
+The book was named a New York Times bestseller, among other awards and received generally positive reviews.
 The book was adapted into a live action feature film, which released on March 19, 2010, and an animated film adaptation was released on Disney+ on December 3, 2021.